Replacement banknote: Description

 As quality control finds defective notes in the printing process after the serial number has been overprinted, they are taken out with their serial number written down and replaced with another banknote printed specifically for this purpose, so that the number of banknotes being printed stays the same in each production batch.
 This saves time and money compared to re-printing exactly the same serial number that was used before.
 It is rare that the replacement banknote has the same serial number as the original faulty one.
 A replacement note will have its own serial-numbering system that separates it from the normal numbering system.
 The star also appears on notes that have a serial number higher than 99,999,999 because the number machines cannot print over eight digits.

 In the US, the Bureau of Engraving and Printing inspects currency for printing errors prior to releasing notes into general circulation.
 When notes are discovered that have been printed incorrectly (such as having the serial numbers upside down, etc.) the misprinted "error notes" are replaced with star notes because no two bills within a certain series can be produced with the same serial number (occasionally errors occur from the BEP, famously the series 2013 B prefix notes).
 They are used to maintain a correct count of notes in a serial number run.
 By their nature, star notes are more scarce than notes with standard serial numbers and as such are widely collected by notaphilists.
-Star notes are highly sought after by collectors and are sold for a price exceeding their face value depending on how low the serial number is.
+Star notes are highly sought after by collectors and sold for a price exceeding their face value depending on how low the serial number is.